jevazquezb/Blog_app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Blog app - processing data in models
+# Blog app - validations and model specs

-> In this part of the project, we set up models for Users, Posts, Comments, and Likes.
-Besides, we created custom methods for each of the models.
+> In this part of the project, we added validations to our models and created specs for them.

 ## Built With